cyangjr/cyangjr/README.md

 - 🔭 I’m currently working on **my Personal Website**

-- 🌱 I’m currently learning **about Databases, Numerical Analysis, Statistics and Probability**
+- 🌱 I’m currently learning **about Databases, Algorithms, Statistics, and Probability**

 - 📫 How to reach me **cyangjr@gmail.com**